OpenHisiIpCam/wrt-hisicam/README.md

 For feature requests and contribution read corresponding [section](#feature-requests-and-contribution).

-If your case is rather different than this project take a look on [BR-HisiCam](https://github.com/OpenHisiIpCam/br-hisicam) this is our test linux enviroiment for HiSilicon SoCs, suitible for developing any projects from scratch.
+If your case is rather different than this project take a look on [BR-HisiCam](https://github.com/OpenHisiIpCam/br-hisicam) this is our test linux environment for HiSilicon SoCs, suitible for developing any projects from scratch.

 ## :camera: Hardware support